Attack on German newspaper raises tension before anti-Islam rally

 There were no indications that the man had concrete plans for an attack and there was also no connection to the Paris bloodshed, she added.

-As with other west European countries, Germany is struggling to stop the radicalization of disaffected young Muslims, some of whom want to become jihadist insurgents in Syria or Iraq.
+As with other west European countries, Germany is struggling to stop the radicalisation of disaffected young Muslims, some of whom want to become jihadist insurgents in Syria or Iraq.

 (Additional reporting by Kerstin Dörr and Thorsten Severin, editing by Mark Heinrich)